howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 Let's now quickly talk about how a GraphQL server actually resolves incoming queries.
 As you already saw, a GraphQL query consists of a number of _fields_ that have their source in the type definitions of the GraphQL schema.

-Consider again the query from above:
+Let's consider the query from above again:

 ```graphql(nocopy)
 query {